programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 * these tags allow you to easily browse all posts sharing common content
 * posts can be sorted and searched by date or author

 While all of these features can be implemented in something like Jekyll, each one requires work.
-As you layer more and more complicated data structures and features onto a Jekyll, you further raise the technical burden for contributions from your team.
+As you layer more and more complicated data structures and features onto a Jekyll website, you further raise the technical burden for contributions from your team.
 In most cases, anyone seriously considering developing a blogging ecosystem should shift the conversation from “what features *could* we have” to “what are the features we absolutely cannot live without”.
 If the list grows too long, a static-site generator may not be the best option for your project.

 On the other hand, remember that the ease of adding plugins and themes to CMSs like WordPress comes with its own costs, such as required monthly or weekly code updates and dealing with database security weaknesses and comment spam.
 The more a CMS magically offloads work from you, the less you and your teammates may understand about what's under the hood of your project, and the more work the sys admin supporting your website has to take on.